bem22/CV/README.md

 ## Education

 __BSc Computer Science with a Year in Industry at University of Birmingham - 2016 - 2020__
- + The highlight of my degree is [__Project Hawk__](https://github.com/bem22/project-hawk) - I researched, designed and integrated a drone to studying cell tower compatibility for comercial drone applications.
+ + The highlight of my degree is [__Project Hawk__](https://github.com/bem22/project-hawk) - I researched, designed and integrated a drone for studying cell tower compatibility for comercial drone applications.
 From designing the PCB to developing a new blazing fast 4G network engine, this project has become the foundation stone of my career as systems engineer and assured my place in the industry early on - [__See my dissertation__](https://github.com/bem22/project-hawk/blob/master/HAWK_FINAL_PAPER.pdf)
  + 1st class degree, being pasionate about studying Kernel programming, Network and Security, Embedded Software Engineering and Computer Systems & Architecture
  + Besides low level architecture and languages of computer design, the degree exposed me to key concepts and hands-on experience for helping teams and businesses.
 Knowing how to implement Agile and Waterfall methods in organizations helps me deliver for big budget projects, as well as for fast and nimble startups